 When seeking an urgent court order, it's advisable to inform the other party about it.
 You can do this by writing, calling, texting, or emailing them.

 In certain situations, you might need to ask the court to consider your application without notifying the other parent.
 This is referred to as a "without notice application."
-For this type of application, you'll need to prove one of the following:
+For this type of application, you'll need to prove that:

 Even if the court approves the order you're seeking, they typically schedule a follow-up hearing.
 This subsequent hearing decides whether the order should continue.
 The other parent will be informed of this hearing date and invited to give their perspective.